Home > Desserts > Passionfruit And Chocolate Cake

 Chocolate Cake

-• Distribute the batter amongst the three cake tins and bake for 20 minutes.
-Once baked allow to cool down completely at room temperature.
+• Bake - Distribute the batter amongst the three cake tins and bake for 20-25 minutes or until a toothpick inserted into the center of the cake comes out clean.
+Once baked allow to cool down for 10 minutes before transferring to a cooling rack to cool to room temperature.

 Notes

-Cake can be stored in an airtight container for up to three days.
+Storage - This cake can be stored in an airtight container, in the fridge for up to three days.

 Nutrition